solrey3/dotfiles/README.md

 # dotfiles

-Config files galore!
-Some preferred, some default, config files mostly for macos bash env.
+Config files galore! for bash environments.

 ## About this Repo

-This repo contains configuration files, dockerfiles, and/or docker-compose files for services I use.
+This repo contains configuration files, scripts, docker files, and terraform code for services I use.
 I chose bash over zsh on macOS because, as a DevOps engineer, the systems I am responsible for are mostly Linux-based, which will (more times that not) have a bash shell.
-AAAAAAAND, beacuse I have an M2 chipped Mac that will always create conflicts, I try to avoid running any development environments on my mac and usually just spring up a cloud machine, ssh in, install deps, load this configuration, git clone some repos, and i'm off to work on what i need to work on.
-I need to be able to work and operate in as much a similar environemt as the machines I administer.
+AAAAAAAND, beacuse I have an M2 chipped Mac that will always create conflicts, I try to avoid running any development environments on my mac and usually just spring up a cloud machine, ssh in, and i'm off to work on what i need to work on.
+At my level of business, it is highly recomeended to work and operate in as much a similar environment as the machines I administer.

 There is a simple update script here for setting up Bash, Alacritty, Tmux, and Neovim.
 This should be cross-platform, but i have only tested on macOS.
 I chose the following combination for the simple fact that VSCode started to feel clunky, bloated and uninspiring even if it had a plugin for everything.
 With Docker, this triple combination is all I will need to continue whatever I am working on.
 This includes installing necessary dependencies, configuring the environment, and ensuring everything works together seamlessly.
 I will eventually include full setup scripts for macos in brew, windows with chocolately, and debian in apt.
 I usually prefer the simple over the extravagant (though precious is precious).

-In addition to the scripts, I have conf files, Dockerfiels, and docker-compose files for various services I setup.

 ### **1. Install Dependencies**